KATSEDUARD/tz/README.md

 A sudden error may happen:
-"throw new Error('Please pass numbers as strings or BN objects to avoid precision errors.');" I don’t know the reason.
-To solve it, I just had to visit "https://etherscan.io/address/0xa145ac099e3d2e9781c9c848249e2e6b256b030d" and refresh the page a couple of times, and then run the project again.
+"throw new Error('Please pass numbers as strings or BN objects to avoid precision errors.');" I don’t know the reason why it’s happening.
+I try to restart a server.